Skip to content

 Auditor’s attestation or management’s statement

-• A total balance sheet not exceeding DKK 7 million
+• An annual balance sheet total of DKK 7 million

-• A net turnover not exceeding DKK 14 million excl.
-VAT
+• Annual net turnover of DKK 14 million excluding VAT

 Non-exempted businesses?
 Invite auditor